 Wouldn’t it be awesome if you were able to knock your project management meetings out of the park the same way?
 What if every time you called a meeting it ended up with a big cheer and high-fives as you filed out of the conference room?
-While we can’t guarantee big cheers and high-fives, what we can guarantee is that if you incorporate the four tips outlined in this article on how to knock your project management meetings out of the park, you will at least have meetings that are that much more productive.
+While we can’t guarantee big cheers and high-fives, what we can guarantee is that if you incorporate the four tips outlined in this article you will at least have meetings that are that much more productive.

 Different Types of Project Management Meetings